-Anyone who delves into making fresh pasta at home—whether you’re using a machine or rolling and cutting it by hand—quickly learns that the strands need to be separated as soon as they’re cut and hung to dry for about 15 minutes before cooking.
+Anyone who delves into making fresh pasta at home—whether you’re using a machine or rolling and cutting it by hand—quickly learns that the strands need to be separated as soon as they’re cut and hung to dry before cooking.
 This is to avoid pasta that clumps and sticks together or dissolves into a gloppy mess as soon as it’s dropped into boiling water.
 If you don’t plan to cook it right away or have extra pasta that you’d like to keep for future use, fresh pasta can be dried more thoroughly over several hours and then stored at room temperature.
 This also requires hanging so that it can dry completely and evenly, with air passing around all its surfaces to prevent the formation of mold.

-While you can certainly improvise and utilize clothes hangers, a laundry drying rack, the back of a chair, or even a broom handle, if you plan on making homemade pasta regularly, a dedicated pasta drying rack is a more efficient, less messy, and more sanitary solution.
-Here are our picks for the best pasta drying racks.
+While you can certainly improvise and utilize clothes hangers, a laundry drying rack, the back of a chair, or even a broom handle, if you plan on making homemade pasta regularly, a dedicated pasta drying rack is a more efficient, less messy, and more hygienic solution.

 This affordable option, available in several different colors of food-grade plastic, features 10 rounded arms that open up or fold down for storage, a bit like an umbrella.
 The four legs have slip-resistant feet for added stability.
 It’s a plus that the arms are all at an equal height, so you won’t have the issue of some arms that can hold long strands and others that only fit short ones, like with spiral-arm pasta racks.
 However, this rack is the shortest we reviewed, standing only about 11 inches tall, so it’s not the best option for drying super-long strands or multiple portions of pasta.

 But if you’re looking for a pasta drying rack for small batches that won’t bust the bank, is easy to clean, and collapses down to store in small, tight spaces, this could be the one for you.